Geksus/kvm/README.md

 To use the KVM Web Interface, follow these steps:

 1. Clone the repository: `git clone https://github.com/Geksus/kvm.git`
-2. Install the required dependencies specified in the documentation.
+2. Install the required dependencies specified in the documentation: `pip install -r requerements.txt`
 3. Configure the web server to serve the web interface files.
 4. Configure the backend to communicate with the KVM-enabled systems.
 5. Set up user accounts and access permissions according to your requirements.